jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

 .. note:: MT Route is used to route outbound messages (SMS MT) through one channel: smppc (SMPP Client).

-MT Router helps managing Jasmin's MTRoutingTable, which is responsible of providing routes to outgoing SMS MT, here the basics of Jasmin MT routing mechanism:
+MT Router helps managing Jasmin's MTRoutingTable, which is responsible of providing routes to outgoing SMS MT, here are the basics of Jasmin MT routing mechanism:

  #. **MTRoutingTable** holds ordered **MTRoute** objects (each MTRoute has a unique order)
  #.
 A **MTRoute** is composed of: